prerna-khanna/SuperWiemen/README.md

 3. From Existing Databases : This is the number of crimes happening in a particular place that are available on various websites.
 This data has also been processed and contribute to final rating.This is done by "data_analysis/crime_analysis.py".

+The final rating is decided by final_rating.py and uploaded on firebase from where these ratings can be accessed according to the requirement.